($789) Cost to ship a car from Milwaukee, WI to Mobile, AL

 The time of the year

-Seasonal demand and weather conditions in both Milwaukee and Mobile can impact car shipping prices.
+The time of year and weather conditions in Milwaukee and Mobile play a major role in determining car shipping rates.

 Milwaukee's location in the Great Lakes Region often has rapidly changing weather, producing a humid continental climate, with cold, snowy winters, and hot, humid summers.
 Thunderstorms in the region can be dangerous and damaging, bringing hail and high winds.
 In rare instances, they can bring a tornado.
 Be sure to check your weather app to avoid inclement weather during your move.